ahmadajmi/learning-javascript/chapter1.md

 // anotherObj Object { foo="foo"}
 ```

-If you have installed nodejs you can write code in your terminal simply by typing `node` command and then you will enter the node environment.
+If you have installed Node.js you can write code in your terminal simply by typing `node` command and then you will enter the node environment.